rdsilver/react-p5/README.md

     }
 ```

-#### Using it in an SSR environement.
+#### Using it in an SSR environment (Next.js or Gatsby)

-Importing this package for example in a Next.js app may give you this error:
+Importing this package for example in a Next.js or Gatsby app may give you this error:

 ```
 ReferenceError: window is not defined
 ```

 This is because importing `p5` requires `window` to be available, and it isn't when server side rendering.

-We can fix this using [Next.js dynamic imports with No SSR](https://nextjs.org/docs/advanced-features/dynamic-import#with-no-ssr).
+For Next.js we can fix this using [Next.js dynamic imports with No SSR](https://nextjs.org/docs/advanced-features/dynamic-import#with-no-ssr).

 ```
 import React from "react";